News & Events

 Canadian Studies News

-Dr. Jerry Bannister has been invited by the University of Rostock to give a talk on Current Trends in Canadian Studies.
-The lecture will take place in Rostock, Germany, on February 2, 2018.
+Dr. Jerry Bannister was invited by the University of Rostock to give a talk on Current Trends in Canadian Studies.
+The lecture took place in Rostock, Germany, on February 2, 2018.

 Race in a Glass Nation: Fragility and dissent in the university and beyond with keynote speaker, Dr. Sunera Thobani